Viren070/NX_Saves/README.md

 # NX-Saves

 A collection of saves for the nintendo switch.
 I do not own or have any relation with these saves.
 They were taken from Ecchibitionist's Archive.
-Each save file has the creator of the save in the file name.
+Each save file has the creator of the save in the file name (if they wanted to be credited).
 This is used by my [Emulator Manager](https://github.com/Viren070/Emulator-Manager)

+If you want to contribute a save file, create a pull request.

 ## Missing saves